frederic-perez/AmE-dictionary/data/dictionary.md

 __outmatch__ _v tr_
 __outnumber__ _v_
 __outpace__ _v tr_ :five::hammer: (outpacing) _Airbus outpaces Boeing yet again._
+__outpainting__ _n_ _Outpainting_ is a term used in the field of computer graphics, specifically in the context of AI-generated art.
+It refers to the process of expanding an existing image by generating additional content beyond the original image boundaries.
 __outpatient clinic__ _n_
 __outpatient__ _n_ :three::hammer:
 __outperform__ _v tr_ :five::hammer: